Integrating LLM in Agent-Based Social Simulation: Opportunities and Challenges: Introduction

-A critical area of current investigation concerns the capacity of LLMs to simulate human behavior.
-One classical benchmark in this domain is the Turing Test, proposed by Alan Turing in 1950 as the imitation game, which evaluates whether a machine can produce conversational behavior indistinguishable from that of a human interlocutor \citep{JonesBergen2025Turing}.
+Focusing specifically on this role as a cognitive engine, a critical area of current investigation concerns the capacity of LLMs to authentically simulate human behavior.
+One classical benchmark in this domain is the Turing Test, proposed by Alan Turing in 1950 as the imitation game, which evaluates whether a machine can produce conversational behavior indistinguishable from that of a human interlocutor \cite{JonesBergen2025Turing}.
 Recent empirical findings suggest that state-of-the-art LLMs, notably LLaMa-3.1 and GPT-4.5, have demonstrated convincing performance on a three-party version of this test.
-In these evaluations, LLaMa-3.1 was perceived as human in 56\% of cases, while GPT-4.5 achieved a 73\% success rate \citep{JonesBergen2025Turing}.
+In these evaluations, LLaMa-3.1 was perceived as human in 56\% of cases, while GPT-4.5 achieved a 73\% success rate \cite{JonesBergen2025Turing}.
 This represents a notable advancement over previous models, which had only succeeded under less rigorous two-party test conditions.
 These results underscore the impressive ability of modern LLMs to adopt complex linguistic styles and behavioral nuances, particularly when guided by carefully crafted persona prompts — a form of cognitive prompt engineering that remains a highly precise and non-trivial technique requiring expert design and task sensitivity.